tatumarian99/CGK_Week7_Part1/README.md

 ### React components (step 1)

 > :warning: Note that for this assignment, you should either create branch in this repo, or fork the repo, and send us the link.
 **Every step should be either a separate commit or a separate branch**: We want to see how the code evolves, not just one commit with everything implemented.
-You can either commit to main or create separate branches for the steps!

 Define the following domains in the `components` folder:
 - Album